"My English degree is the foundation of my career. If you can write, you can do anything."

 ~ Melissa Paparozzi

-The English Career Forum (ECF) is a new organization founded by
+The English Career Forum (ECF) is an organization

 and hosts presentations and talks by professionals from different career fields